-15 Things to Do in Positano and the Amalfi Coast for a Perfect Italian Holiday
+25 Things to Do in Positano Like a Local: Where to Eat, Play, and Stay for a Perfect Amalfi Coast Holiday

 Italy’s Amalfi Coast is a bucket list destination, and Positano is undoubtedly the crowning jewel of the Coast.
 Even to many Italians, it represents the perfect Italian holiday with its fashionable people, scenic location, amazing food and wine, and in recent years more lively nightlife.
 There’s certainly no shortage of things to do in Positano for just about everyone and every kind of holiday.
-Our decision to stay in Positano on our first trip to the Amalfi Coast, as opposed to quieter Amalfi down the road, was based largely on a conversation with our friend Luigi, who’s originally from Naples.
-When we asked why he would stay there as opposed to all the other places on the coast he leaned back on one leg, turned up his hands in that Italian kinda way and said simply “It’s Positano”.
-He was right.
 You don’t have to be luxury travelers to fall in love with Positano.
 In fact, despite its jet-set reputation, we found it to be laid back, comfortable, and a perfect base from which to explore the Amalfi Coast.